microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Process FHIR extensions.md

 Customized data will be generated to “{resource type}_Customized” folder on the Storage.

-Example customized patient Parquet data on the Storage.
+_Example customized patient Parquet data on the Storage_

  ![image](./assets/ExampleParquetData.png)

  ![image](./assets/ExampleParquetData2.png)

-## Query customized data on Synapse Serverless SQL pool
+## Query customized data in Synapse Serverless SQL pool

 ### 1. Run the Powershell script to create the tables and views with customized schema image